imjahanzaib/imjahanzaib/README.md

 # 💫 About Me :
 - 😄 Pronouns: He/His
+- 🎓 Bachelor’s degree in Software Engineering.
+- ⚡️ A Web Developer with a good grip on basic front-end development tools including React, , HTML, CSS,Bootstrap and JavaScript along with strong grip on backend      frameworks PHP,Laravel Framework,CodeIgnitor Framework, MySQL, and OOP.
+- 🚀 Cloud Computing Enthusiast
 - 🔭 I’m currently working on my [Portfolio Website](https://jahanzaibahmed.com).
 - 🌱 I’m currently learning AWS and Nodejs.
 - 🤔 I’m looking for a Remote job as a Front-End Engineer.